Installing and Using Child Safety Seats and Booster Seats

 Most convertible seats have height and weight limits that will allow children to ride

 rear-facing for 2 years or more.
-Check your car safety seat instructions.
+Check your car safety seat directions.

 Use a booster seat when the child has outgrown a convertible safety seat or forward-facing